gayolGate/HypeStore/README.md

 **Popular known apps which signature indicates that the developer is the official.**

 <img src= "/assets/mediumsecurity.PNG" width="40px"> <br>
-**Common apps that have been scanned through several antiviruses like VirusTotal.**
+**Common apps that have been scanned through several antiviruses like VirusTotal and have passed.**